PalaashAgrawal/allmond/README.md

 ## Customize your training run

 ### Customize Model
-See `model/README.md` to see guidelines of building your own pytorch model.
+See `model/README.md` to see guidelines of building your own pytorch model OR import from an existing huggingface model.

 ### Customize Data
 See `data/README.md` to see guidelines of downloading custom datasets from huggingface datasets.